People sometimes ask my help in making a big decision. They usually say they are trying to decide between two options.

 - Bring your new company idea to your boss, and propose it as a division of their company, so you can stay on salary.

-- Go into work 2 hours early, but spend the first 2 hours just setting up your new company.
-Use lunch breaks and downtime as well.
+- Before work in the morning, and after work at night, build your new company.
 Do this until the income from the new company is 50% of your salary, then quit.

-- Do neither, and move to New Zealand’s South Island to be a tour guide on the hiking trails.
+- Do neither, and move to New Zealand to be a tour guide.

 Great insight only comes from opening your mind to many options.
 Brainstorm them all, from the hybrids to the ridiculous.